Timberborn: Best Early Tips for Water, Food, and Droughts

 • Building houses and decorative spaces before water storage is in place.

-• Putting industry on fertile land that should be feeding the colony.
+• Putting industry on fertile, irrigated land that should be feeding the colony.

-• Spreading production too far apart and then wondering why output feels slow.
+• Spreading production far apart, then wondering why output feels slow.

-• Overcommitting to advanced food before a basic carrot supply is safe.
+• Overcommitting to processed food before a basic carrot (or kohlrabi) supply is safe.

 • Assuming one good wet season means the first drought is solved.